ISA Guide - everything you need to know

 To open an ISA with us you must be:

-- A parent or guardian can open a Junior ISA or Wealthify Junior stocks and shares ISA (JISA) for a child under 18.
+• A parent or guardian can open a Junior ISA (JISA) for a child under 18

 You can’t hold an ISA with or on behalf of another adult - so if you and your partner are saving to buy a house, you can each open a cash ISA that is tax free.